andujiuba/IAC_Terraform/README.md

 ![](img/terraform_with_ansible.jpg)

+Building and updating infrastructure is much easier and quicker

+config management - ansible
+service orchestration - terraform

 Recommended to learn both Terraform and Anisible as companues may prefer one ver the other.
 Terraform is a much more simple program to use, and Anisible requires more resources.
 Terraform is lightwieght but not agentless
+Terraform is an automation tool, (one file can create a VPC, instance, auto-scaling group and load balancer)

 ## Setting Up Terraform